Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Weighed-Sum Approach

 With (\ref{eq:low-1}), (\ref{eq:low-2}), and the concave lower bound approximations (\ref{eq:low-3-1}) and (\ref{eq:low-4-1}), Problem (\ref{RS-tradeoff-SOO-1-1}) is reformulated equivalently as the following convex problem:

-Based on the specified LB I or LB II, the optimal SE-EE tradeoff problem can be achieved by designing $\mathbf{f}$ under the SCA framework which is summarized in Algorithm \ref{algorithm-SCA}.
+LB II approximating only the inner SINR function is tighter than LB I which is the lower bound of the outer rate function.
+Consequently, LB II requires less number of iterations for convergence.
+In the following, we derive algorithms based on the specified LB I or LB II, and the relation between LB I and LB II can be reflected clearly in the simulation.
+The optimal SE-EE tradeoff problem can be achieved by designing $\mathbf{f}$ under the SCA framework which is summarized in Algorithm \ref{algorithm-SCA}.
+The convex Problem (\ref{RS-tradeoff-SOO-problem-2}) and (\ref{RS-tradeoff-SOO-problem-3}) are solved by the standard interior-point algorithm \cite{book-convex}.
 The initial points are generated as follows. $\mathbf{F}^{(0)}$ is created to meet the power constraint $\mathbf{F}\in\mathcal{S}$, and then $x^{(0)}$ and $y^{(0)}$ are obtained by setting constraints (\ref{eq:RS-tradeoff-SOO-constrain-2}) and (\ref{eq:RS-tradeoff-SOO-constrain-3}) to be equality, respectively.

-\subsection{Convergence and Complexity Analysis}
+\subsubsection{Convergence and Complexity Analysis}

 In this subsection, we discuss the convergence and per-iteration complexity of Algorithm \ref{algorithm-SCA}.
-To start with, the optimal solution obtained at the $n$-th iteration is also feasible for the Problem (\ref{RS-tradeoff-SOO-problem-2}) and (\ref{RS-tradeoff-SOO-problem-3}) at the next iteration \cite{Marks1978}.
+To start with, the optimal solution of Problem (\ref{RS-tradeoff-SOO-problem-2}) or (\ref{RS-tradeoff-SOO-problem-3}) obtained at the $n$-th iteration is also feasible at the next iteration \cite{Marks1978}.
 Therefore, the sequence of the objective values generated by Algorithm \ref{algorithm-SCA} is non-decreasing and the sequence is bounded above due to the power constraints $\mathbf{F}\in\mathcal{S}$.
 Hence, the convergence of Algorithm \ref{algorithm-SCA} is guaranteed.
-Moreover, the proposed algorithm converges to a KKT solution of Problem (\ref{RS-tradeoff-SOO-problem-2}) or (\ref{RS-tradeoff-SOO-problem-3}) \cite{Marks1978}.
+Moreover, the following proposition shows the solution property of Algorithm \ref{algorithm-SCA}. \begin{proposition} Denote by $\mathbf{F}^{o}$ the converged solution of Algorithm \ref{algorithm-SCA}, then $\mathbf{F}^{o}$ converges to a KKT point of Problem (\ref{RS-tradeoff-SOO}). \end{proposition}